 Chip Ingram spoke from Psalms 103, encouraging listeners to remember that God’s good works of the past engenders trust in what He will do in the future.
 He urged us to focus on C.H.R.I.S.T., an acronym for Christ, not causes; Healing, not hostility; Relationships, not real estate; Innovation, not indignation; substance, not success; and Trust, not technology.

 As the evening came to a close, guests fellowshipped over the sentiments and highlights from the weekend, leaving on a very high note.
 In true DTS fashion, guests parted with a gift: a book bundle of Jonah: Beyond the Tale of a Whale by Dr. Mark Yarbrough and The Genius of Generosity by Chip Ingram.

 About the Contributors

 Rebecca S. Walton (MBTS) serves as editor of “DTS Magazine” and content manager for voice.dts.edu.
 As a native to Houston TX., Rebecca began her seminary journey at DTS Houston.
 In 2018 she transferred to Dallas to complete her Masters in Biblical and Theological Studies.
 Rebecca loves to travel and exhort God’s word.
-She loves people and is passionate about communicating Christian doctrine and Christian Living stories.
+She loves people and is passionate about communicating Bible doctrine and Christian Living stories.